PerplexedTheta/koha-plugin-crontab/README.md

 This is a plugin for [Koha](http://koha-community.org) that simplifies the management of a koha instances local crontab.

-We put the power in the hands of the user by exposing the local crontab to them as a tool plugin, allowing them to edit existing lines, schedules and environment as well as adding new jobs all from within the staff UI.
+We put the power in the hands of the user by exposing the local crontab to them as an administration tool plugin, allowing them to edit existing lines, schedules and environment as well as adding new jobs all from within the staff UI.

 # Installation